 For Chrome, press Ctrl+Shift+N, For Firefox, it’s Ctrl+Shift+P.

-If it works, try removing those extensions one by one until you find the culprit.
+If it works, try removing those extensions individually until you find the culprit.

 2. Enable Playing Protected Content and Audio

-Most of streaming services like SoundCloud and Spotify use Protected content playback to avoid piracy.
-Hence it is required to enable the option from your browser settings.
+Most streaming services, such as SoundCloud and Spotify, use Protected content playback to avoid piracy.
+Hence, you must enable this option from your browser settings.

 Chrome: